RodrigoHCorreia/2223SV-notes/LAE/aula14.md

   - invoca o construtor de instância
   - passa o receiver (this)

+`invokevirtual`: for invoking instance methods (with support for polymorphism) `invokestatic`: for invoking static methods `invokespecial`: for invoking constructors, private methods, or superclass methods `invokeinterface`: for invoking interface methods `invokedynamic`: for dynamic method invocation in non-Java languages running on the JVM
 ## Posters

 - implicito é tudo aquilo que não vemos mas é gerado